-The following are answers to some of the basic questions that we are regularly asked by colleagues exploring setting up a member innocence project in another university.
+The following are answers to the frequently asked questions from colleagues exploring setting up a member innocence project in a university.

 1) Is insurance needed?